signalapp/SecureValueRecovery2/docs/Healing.md

 ### Request vote

-This is another mechanism that's currently driven by the host, but should probably become an automatic enclave function.
-After an enclave becomes a non-voting member of the Raft group, the host can send a `HostToEnclaveRuequst.request_voting` request to the enclave.
+This is another mechanism that can driven by the host, but is also handled automatically by the enclave in some situations.
+After an enclave becomes a non-voting member of the Raft group, the host can send a `HostToEnclaveRequest.request_voting` request to the enclave.
 This instructs the enclave to send an `e2e::TransactionRequest.request_raft_voting` call to its current leader.
 On success, the leader switches the replica's voting status from non-voting to voting by writing a new ReplicaGroup with the associated changes to its log.
-The requesting node (and all other nodes in the Raft group) hear about this change via normal mechanisms for ReplicaGroup change.
+The requesting node (and all other nodes in the Raft group) hears about this change via normal mechanisms for ReplicaGroup change.

+It is possible to configure an SVR2 replica group without using host-driven calls to request voting.
+As long as the number of voting members in a group is less than the `max_voting_replicas` value in the `RaftConfig` for the group, the leader will promote the most recently seen non-voting member of the group.
+This means that if an administrator adds `max_voting_replicas-1` members to a group using the `request_raft_membership` command, they will all eventually become voting members without further commands from the host.